Fleas are a common problem for almost all pet owners. They live on animals, but they also bite humans, causing stress and discomfort for everyone.

-Washing your dog’s bedding will go some way to eliminating the fleas and the eggs that might be laying dormant.
+One flea treatment for dogs includes washing your dog’s bedding.
+This will go some way to eliminating the fleas and the eggs that might be lying dormant.
 But remember that your pet’s bedding isn’t limited to the bedding you provide for them.
 If they sleep on your bed, you’ll also have to wash your own bedding.
 And if your dog ever sleeps on the sofa, your sofa covers too will have to be washed.

-Whatever you wash, wash it on a high heat and ensure that it’s cleaned thoroughly.
+Whatever you wash, wash it on high heat and ensure that it’s cleaned thoroughly.

 Vacuum All Areas of Your Home

-Your vacuum cleaner is one of your most powerful weapons in your fight against fleas.
+Your vacuum cleaner is one of the most powerful weapons in your fight against fleas.
 Hoovering your home can dislodge any flea eggs that might be residing in carpets and other surfaces.

 Apply a Good Flea Killing Product

-There are many good flea treatments available, and your vet will be more than happy to recommend you a good solution for your requirements.
+There are many good flea treatments for dogs available, and your vet will be more than happy to recommend you a good solution for your requirements.